 Your business requires an EORI number to be able to import/export goods, whether you are based in the EU and trade with the UK or vice versa.

 If you are planning to move goods into/out of the EU and the UK after the transition period, you will need two EORIs; one for the EU and one for the UK movements.

 You need to ensure that you have the correct HS Classification for all your products.

 The HS Classification is an 8-10 digit number that is recorded on Customs Declarations, which identifies the customs duty and VAT rate and other import charges that are to be levied on the goods.
 Additionally, the HS classification will determine if there are any additional requirements in place to import or export the goods.
 As of January 1st, 2021, the goods will need to be classified under their own respective tariff system when crossing a border into or out of the EU.
 The UK government has published its new tariff scheduled which can be accessed via the UK Global Tariff tool.
 We recommend businesses determine the tariff numbers and duty rates before Brexit become effective to understand duty implications and trading requirements.

 Origin of Goods

-Tradewin Europe has been in constant communication with its customers to resolve questions on the four topic listed above.
-If your business is looking for support in preparing for Brexit, Tradewin have the knowledge and experience to help and support you.
-Regardless if you are just looking for validation or are just starting to review the impact on your business, we are ready to help.
+Tradewin Europe has been in constant communication with its customers to resolve questions on the four topics listed above.
+If your business is looking for support in preparing for Brexit, Tradewin has the knowledge and experience to help and support you.
+Regardless if you are just looking for customs validation or are just starting to review the impact on your business, we are ready to help.